Unmel5/mines-geophysics/README.md

 2. Add files to the repository: git add.
 3. Commit the changes:
-  git commit -m "Initial commit"
+  git commit -m "Your brief commit description"

 ##Testing - QUESTION: Isn't the unit testing all focused on the STA/LTA part of the code?
 Consider moving this up.
 python -m unittest discover -s tests